 Recent music scholarship has shown that barbershop quartet harmony is rooted in the African-American quartet tradition of the 19th century.
 Barbershop harmony gained popularity in the early 20th century, along with Blues and Jazz, which share the same musical foundations.

 Lost to musical history is that so many jazz greats, like Louis Armstrong, Jelly Roll Morton, Scott Joplin and W. C. Handy, sang in barbershop quartets on street corners in New Orleans as young men.
-Like Jazz, Blues, and Gospel, Barbershop is yet another indigenous musical art form that sprang from the traditions of African American music.
+Like Jazz, Blues, and modern Gospel, Barbershop is yet another indigenous musical art form that sprang from the traditions of African American music.

 This effort is aimed at furthering the BHS Vision of Everyone In Harmony and the Revival team is taking a leadership role in making that happen.